studio-rose/studio-rose.github.io/src/lib/character_markdown/melody.md

 - Build the Starting Village, populate it with illusions
 - Destroy the Nexus, freeing Silver, Echo, and Dagon

-#### Cycle 1
+#### Cycle 1 - Awakening
-- Introduced as Echo's little sister.
+Introduced as Echo's little sister.

-#### Cycle 2
+#### Cycle 2 - The Time Demon
 Not present

-#### Cycle 3
+#### Cycle 3 - Moon Song
 Not present

-#### Cycle 4
+#### Cycle 4 - Underworld Rising
-- Takes up arms to fight Pandora during the invasion.
+Takes up arms to fight Pandora during the invasion.
 Quickly disposed of when attacked with The Weapon

-#### Cycle 5
+#### Cycle 5 - Magician's Wing
-- In an attempt to protect Echo from the remaining Arcana, Melody leads the party to Babylon.
+In an attempt to protect Echo from the remaining Arcana, Melody leads the party to Babylon.
 On the way there, the Book begins to fail.
-- Unable to control her magic, Melody engages the duo in a battle.
+Unable to control her magic, Melody engages the duo in a battle.
 In the end, Silver delivers the finishing blow.

-#### Post Mortem
+#### Post Death
-- Upon starting cycle 6, Echo's false memories begin to disappear, and the Starting Village inhabitants fade away.
+Upon starting cycle 6, Echo's false memories begin to disappear, and the Starting Village inhabitants fade away.

 ## Abilities
 #### Magical Reserves